ogayot/VimperatorrcBuilder/README.md

 generate the configuration
 --------------------------

-At last, you can generate the output by calling the method get_output() Redirect this output in your vimperator configuration file if you are okay with.
+At last, you can generate the output by calling the method get_output().
+Redirect this output in your vimperator configuration file if you are okay with it.

     print(builder.get_output())